mav01981/DesignPatternTutorials/README.md

 Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

 # Factory Method Pattern
-Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.
+Factory method is a creational design pattern which solves the problem of creating product objects without specifying their concrete classes.

 # Abstract Factory Pattern
-Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.